NullMode/PuTTYExtractor/README.md

 ## Limitations

-Currently only the SSH protocol is supported and only several options are extracted.
+Currently only SSH and Telnet sessions will be extracted, along with a couple of options from the settings file.
+This may change in the future.

 If your PuTTY config is saved outside of the system registry the extraction will fail.